Ladder99/ladder99/README.md

     git clone https://github.com/bburns/ladder99-mtconnect
     cd ladder99-mtconnect

-Install Docker, Node, and Python3 from their installers.
+Install Docker, Node, jq, and Python3 from their installers.

 Install [just](https://github.com/casey/just), which is a task runner, using `Justfile` for command scripts - if on Mac,